BassT23/Proxmox/README.md

 sudo /usr/local/sbin/ultimate-updater-web-auth admin
 ```

+On normal Proxmox installations the UI authenticates `root` through the
+existing local PAM `login` service; the password is used only for the PAM
+conversation and is never stored by the updater.
+For isolated development
+fixtures, the explicitly selected `UU_AUTH_BACKEND=internal` mode can use a
-The password is stored only as a salted PBKDF2-SHA256 hash in the root-owned
+salted PBKDF2-SHA256 hash in the root-owned
 `/etc/ultimate-updater/web-auth.json`.
 Sessions are server-side, expire after
 inactivity, use an HttpOnly/SameSite cookie, and can be ended with `Log out`.
 Browser write requests also require a session-bound CSRF token and a matching